Official-simple-soul/AuroraCreation--frontend-recruitment-task-header-with-menu-en/README.md

 ## What must be included in the solution?

 1. Using HTML and CSS to solve the task.
-2. RWD - use mobile-first design.
+2. RWD - use preferred breakpoints.
-3. Task should be sent as a github repository.
+3. Mobile first approachment

 ## What may be included in the solution?